addico786/first-terraform-code-built-localfile/README.md

-# this is a basic terraform file to create a local file
+# This is a basic terraform file to create a local file

 ## prerequisites
-to initialize terraform
+To initialize terraform
 ```
 terraform init
 ```